florian-beetz/bachelor-thesis/thesis.md

 The language Java will be kept, but only updated to a new version.
 This mostly corresponds to a dialect conversion.
-However, as will be described later, the ++API available in the Java language also have changed at some parts, so also an +API migration is relevant.
+However, as will be described later, the ++API available in the Java language also have changed in some parts, so also an +API migration is relevant.

 The general approach for adaptive software maintenance consists of a sequence of steps as shown in [@fig:adaptive_maintenance].